Jury Test invites consumers to participate in mock trials for pay

 Like other mock jury sites, Jury Test asks consumers to listen to a lawyer’s case and provide feedback about how they’d rule and why.
-Lawyers use mock jurors to help them understand whether they’re prepared for trial and whether there are specific shortcomings in their cases.
+This helps lawyers understand whether or not they’re ready for trial.

 How it works

-Once you sign up, Jury Test will email a “summons” to you when it has a trial available for you.
-This summons will encourage you to go to the Jury Test site and log in.
+After you sign up, Jury Test will email a “summons” to you when it has a trial available.
+This summons encourages you to go to the Jury Test site and log in.
 A link to a video of the case will be in your account.
-You’re supposed to watch the video and provide feedback.
+And you’re supposed to watch the video and provide feedback.

 This site maintains that the typical mock trial will require between 5 and 30 minutes of your time.
-Like jurors in real trials, this site asks that you keep any information you learned about the case confidential.
+But, like a real trial, you are supposed to keep any information you learn about the case confidential.

 The pay, spelled out in advance, reflects the time and complexity of the case.
 However, the site says pay will range between $5 and $50.
 Jurors are paid via PayPal or check once the case is complete.

 Notably, this site offers some unpaid cases.
 But you don’t have to take them.

 Getting assigned a case is relatively rare — about as common as getting called for jury duty in real life.
 Moreover, this site appears to have fewer reviews, which means it may be less active than other mock juror options.